pjha99/News_Segment_Classification/README.md

 - Model 1: Baseline Model created using simple RNN technique
 - Model 2: Created Bidirectional RNN with LSTM and tuned it using keras tuner

-### Hyperparameter tuning:
-We will use Keras tuner to tune Model 2<br>

- - Method used :Random Search

 ### Compare Loss function of Model 1 VS Model 2 by plot